facjure/public-domain-poetry/README.md

 ## Contributers

-- [Priyatam Mudivarti](www.priyatam.com): writer, engineer, and founder of [Facjure LLC](http://www.facjure.com)
+- Priyatam Mudivarti: writer, engineer, and founder of [Facjure LLC](http://www.facjure.com)
 - Ata Moharreri: poet, teacher, and former managing editor of [The Massachusetts Review](http://www.massreview.org/editors)
 - Sreeharsha Mudivarti: musician, engineer, and survivor of a space ship crash.

 If you're a developer and want to move literature forward, [fork](https://help.github.com/articles/fork-a-repo), add new poems, send a [pull](https://help.github.com/articles/using-pull-requests) request.

 If you're a student, poet, publisher, or an educator interested in poetry, request access by sending an email to priyatam@facjure.com and signup for a free [github](https://github.com/) account.

-We will help you get up and running.
+We'll help you get up and running.

 ## Copyright & License